Hypospadias repairUrethroplasty; Meatoplasty; Glanuloplasty

 Right after surgery, the child's penis will be taped to his belly so that it does not move.

 Often, a bulky dressing or plastic cup is placed over the penis to protect the surgical area.
 A urinary catheter (a tube used to drain urine from the bladder) will be put through the dressing so urine can flow into the diaper.

 Your child will be encouraged to drink fluids so that he will urinate.
 Urinating will keep pressure from building up in the urethra.

 Your child may be given medicine to relieve pain.
 Most of the time, the child can leave the hospital the same day as the surgery.
-If you live a long way from the hospital, you may want to stay in a hotel near the hospital the first night.
+If you live a long way from the hospital, you may want to stay in a hotel near the hospital for the first night after the surgery.

 This surgery lasts a lifetime.
 Most children do well after this surgery.
 The penis will look almost or completely normal and function well.

 If your child has a complicated hypospadias, he may need more operations to improve the penis appearance or to repair a hole or narrowing in the urethra.

 Follow-up visits with a urologist may be needed after the surgery has healed.
 Boys will sometimes need to visit the urologist when they reach puberty.

 Elder JS.
 Anomalies of the penis and urethra.
 In: Kliegman RM, Stanton BF, St. Geme JW, Schor NF, eds.
 Nelson Textbook of Pediatrics.
 20th ed.
 Philadelphia, PA: Elsevier; 2016:chap 544.